 - Document all network, security, and backup changes, and keep your documentation clean, concise, and in one place.

 - Patch your systems whenever the patches come out.
 However, for Windows boxes, create a sandbox environment where you can test the updates.
 Microsoft tends to have buggy releases.

 - Create a security manual for your team.
-Test their knowledge monthly or quarterly.
+Organize cybersecurity training programs, and test their knowledge monthly or quarterly.